 Chronic nonbacterial prostatitis causes long-term pain and urinary symptoms.
 It involves the prostate gland or other parts of a man's lower urinary tract or genital area.
 This condition is not caused by an infection with bacteria.

 Infection with bacteria

-Prostatitis is swelling of the prostate gland.
-Prostate tissue becomes inflamed.
+Prostatitis is inflammation of the prostate gland.
 This problem can be caused by an infection with bacteria.
-Acute pr...Read Article Now Book Mark Article
+However, this is not a common cause.
+A...Read Article Now Book Mark Article

 Possible causes of nonbacterial prostatitis include:

 - Irritation caused by a backup of urine flowing into the prostate

 - Nerve problem involving the lower urinary tract

 Life stresses and emotional factors may play a part in the problem.